 Where to Stay?

-It can be hard to find an affordable place in Dublin for your one day in Dublin itinerary.
+It can be hard to find an affordable place in Dublin for your 24 hours in Dublin.
 The best affordable place to stay in Dublin is a private room in Trinity College.
 The rooms are nothing fancy, but the location is amazing and the price is perfect.

 If you have a little more to spend, try McGettigan’s Townhouse.
 This adorable place has free Wifi, a yummy breakfast, and a great location near the Guinness Storehouse.
-It can be your home away from home in Dublin!
+It can be your home away from home for your 24 hours in Dublin!

 24 Hours in Dublin